First, let’s take a quick look at the reasons why a call may be flagged:

 - Triple calling

-- Ignored calls sent straight to voicemail
+- Too many ignored calls are sent straight to voicemail

-What to do if your number is flagged as spam
+What to do if your number is flagged as spam:

 - Verizon - https://voicespamfeedback.com/vsf/